-SWK-S 614 School Social Work Practice with Children,

-Adolescents, and Families (3 cr.)
+SWK-S 614 School Social Work Practice with Children, Adolescents, and Families (3 cr.)
 This course is designed to build individual and family practice skills for school social work with children, adolescents, and families, with an emphasis on the impact of traumatic life events, including poverty, homelessness, child physical abuse, sexual abuse, neglect and/or family violence.
 Students will learn how to engage with community partners and various child-serving systems to meet the needs of children, adolescents, and families.
 A primary focus of the course will be acquiring knowledge and skills for culturally responsive practice, including assessment, interviewing, and engagement with children, adolescents and families in a school-based context.

-SWK-S 616 Social Work Practice in Schools (3 cr.)
+SWK-S 616 School Social Work Practice with Individuals and Groups (3 cr.)

 This advanced level practice course is designed to provide students with an overview of contemporary social work practice in school settings.
-Specific topical areas include the historical and contemporary contexts of social work service in school settings, legal mandates for social work practice in schools, social policies and trends in education affecting school settings and social work practice in schools, preventive and intervention methods and roles applicable to diverse populations in school settings, research issues and practice effectiveness, and multiculturalism and diversity issues in social work practice in schools.
+Specific topical areas include the historical and contemporary contexts of social work service in school settings with individuals and groups, legal mandates for social work practice in schools, social policies and trends in education affecting school settings and social work practice in schools, preventive and intervention methods and roles applicable to diverse populations in school settings, research issues and practice effectiveness, and multiculturalism, anti-racism, and diversity issues in social work practice in schools.